The

 4) Systematic record accuracy improvement.

-1) Check and total counts for
+1) Check and total counts for all locations.

 2) Perform location audits.